-Constance Ditzel acquires books for music, showcasing anchor titles in World Music, Ethnomusicology, and Music Technology.
-In addition, the Music list hosts developing clusters in Music Theory and Music Education – with books that complement each other and meet a particular need.
-With more than twenty years of experience in academic publishing, Constance is particularly attuned to the needs of teachers and students, listening to our readership for direction in content as well as delivery, and assessing writing by how it accommodates the appropriate audience.
+Constance Ditzel acquires books for music, showcasing anchor titles in World Music, Ethnomusicology, and Music Education.
+With twenty-five years of experience in academic publishing, Constance is particularly attuned to the needs of teachers and students, listening to our readership for direction in content as well as delivery, and assessing writing by how it accommodates the appropriate audience.
 She seeks handbooks, textbooks, and an array of research monographs and edited collections in Musicology.

 Fran Ford acquires books on architecture for professional and scholarly audiences.
 She has been commissioning for the Routledge architecture list since 2008 and publishes books in a variety of formats including professional texts, student textbooks, edited collections and scholarly handbooks.
 Where appropriate, the books on her list are highly designed and beautifully illustrated to appeal to their core markets.